abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 flags we can use to recognize when we’re fueling the mill of papañca.
-If the mind is saying, *This is mine, this belongs to me, and that’s yours,* if it’s saying, *This is what I am, this is absolutely me and truly who and what I am,* that’s the signal to let go, to not get caught in that process, and to bring more spaciousness to the mind.
-As soon as the mind says, *That’s mine, that’s yours, I wish I had one of those, I’m like this, he’s like that*—that’s the time to get suspicious.
+If the mind is saying, *This is mine, this belongs to me, and that’s yours,* if it’s saying, *This is what I am, this is absolutely me and truly who and what I am,* then that’s the signal to let go, to not get caught in that process, and to bring more spaciousness to the mind.
+As soon as the mind says, *That’s mine, that’s yours, I wish I had one of those, I’m like this, he’s like that*, then that’s the time to get suspicious.
 See the draw, the pull of that.
 We use the quality of mindfulness to notice the me-mine-yours flags and choose not to buy into them, not to fuel the engine.

 When we’re mindfully carrying out our tasks for the day, engaging with each other, functioning together as a community, dealing skillfully with